NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The level of bounce is also documented in the video below.

-The all foam design is restricting the total bounce height.
+The all-foam design restricts the total bounce height.
 In general, I like to see 8-12” of total bounce.

 It’s enough to see all the benefits of bounce (ease of movement + sex) without creating new issues (excess motion transfer).
 At 6.93” the Casper Select is below my ideal threshold, but only slightly.